emreg00/repurpose/README.md

 - prediction_type = Whether the classifier will be build to predict drug-disease ('disease') or drug-side effect ('side effect') associations
 - features = Features to be used to build the classifier, a combination of chemical | target | phenotype
 - disjoint: Whether the cross-validation folds contain overlapping drugs (True) or not (False)
+- pairwise_disjoint : Whether the cross-validation folds should group both of the pairs within the same group
 - recalculate_similarity = Whether to recalculate k-NN based drug-disease and drug-side effect association score within training and test sets (True: recalculate, default, False: do not recalculate)
 - knn = Number of most similar drugs to consider while calculating drug-disease and drug-side effect association score
 - n_fold: Number of cross-validation folds